For more information or to book this wonderful tour please call our travel experts.

 This morning you are free to explore beautiful Lake Louise on your own.
 After lunch, a half-day tour takes you into Yoho National Park to view some of its natural wonders.
 Among the attractions are the Spiral Tunnels, Emerald Lake and a natural rock bridge that spans the Kicking Horse River.
 At the end of the tour you will be transferred to Banff.
 Overnight in Banff.

 Enjoy a sightseeing tour of Banff and Jasper National Parks via Lake Louise and the Icefields Parkway.
 Among the highlights are Bow Lake, the Columbia Icefield and Athabasca Falls.
 The Columbia Icefield is one of the largest accumulations of ice south of the Artic Circle and one of the most accessible icefields in North America.
 Here you ride on an Ice Explorer to the middle of the Athabasca Glacier to learn more about its geological features.
-Time will be available for lunch (not included).
+Lunch is included at the Columbia Icefields Glacier Discovery Centre.
 Arrive in Jasper late afternoon.
-Overnight in Jasper.
+Spend the next 2 nights in Jasper.
 (L)

 Travel onboard the Rocky Mountaineer from Jasper in the Canadian Rockies to Kamloops, in the heart of the British Columbia interior.
 As you journey west and south you will be surrounded by the dramatic scenery of the Continental Divide and by the river valleys of the Monashee and Cariboo Mountains.
 Today's highlights include Mount Robson, Pyramid Falls, the climb over Yellowhead Pass, and the journey along the North Thompson River as you approach Kamloops.
 Overnight in Kamloops.
 (B/L)